CPI Training for Behavioral Health Care Facilities

 CPI provides staff in behavioral health settings with verbal, restrictive, and nonrestrictive techniques to prevent and safely de-escalate mental health-related risk behaviors.

-Rooted in a person-centered, trauma-informed philosophy, CPI's evidence-based training empowers behavioral health staff to dynamically assess risk and apply only what is reasonable and necessary — prioritizing dignity and de-escalation at every level of care.
-Through a train-the-trainer framework, certified instructors deliver consistent, role-appropriate training that builds a sustainable culture of safety throughout the entire facility.
+Rooted in a person-centered, trauma-informed philosophy, CPI's evidence-based training empowers behavioral health staff to dynamically assess risk and apply only what is reasonable and necessary—prioritizing dignity and de-escalation at every level of care.
+Through a train-the-trainer framework, Certified Instructors deliver consistent, role-appropriate training that builds a sustainable culture of safety throughout the entire facility.

 The Reality of Behavioral Health Work